BhakktiGautam/Saas-workspace-api/README.md

 | MEMBER | carol@example.com | Password1 |

 ---
+##Built for Learning :
->  **Built for Learning** — This codebase is intentionally written as a learning resource.
+>  This codebase is intentionally written as a learning resource.
 > Every non-trivial decision has an inline comment explaining **why**, not just **what**.
 > Great for developers learning JWT auth, RBAC, and production backend patterns.